 Heatlock glass has a low E coating inside a double-glazed pane.
 This coating reflects escaping heat back into the home resulting in lower energy bills.

-Solar glass is similar to the function of a solaroof while being the exact opposite from the heatlock glass.
+Solar glass is similar to the function of a solaroof while being the exact opposite of heatlock glass.
 Solar glass has a reflective layer outside of the glass.
 This method means that the sun’s rays find it difficult to penetrate through the glass.
 This is ideal for conservatories that may overheat in the summer sun.

 Anti-sun glass protects the interior of your conservatory from the sun’s UV rays.
 The glass is tinted in a very subtle shade of blue which reduces the flow of harmful UV rays.
 It’s suggested that anti-sun glass reduces over 90% of the UV rays while reducing the glare by 60%.